storesafe/cordova-sqlite-storage/README.md

 - In case a transaction function throws an exception, the message and code if present are reported by the plugin but *not* by (WebKit) Web SQL.
 - SQL error messages are inconsistent on Windows.
 - There are some other differences in the SQL error messages reported by WebKit Web SQL and this plugin.
+- `SELECT TYPEOF(?) as myresult` with integer SQL parameter argument value such as `0`, `101`, `-101`, or `1234567890123` (BIG INTEGER) returns `integer` in case of this plugin or `real` in case of (WebKit) Web SQL.
+However integer values are stored correctly in columns with no type affinity in case of both (WebKit) Web SQL and this plugin.
+- Operations such as `SELECT ? as myresult` or `SELECT TYPEOF(?) as myresult` seems to treat `null`, `undefined`, INTEGER, REAL, +/- `Infinity`, and `NaN` parameter argument values like TEXT string values on Android in case the built-in Android database (`androidDatabaseImplementation: 2` setting) is used.
+However the plugin does seem to store and retrieve all such parameter argument values except for +/- `Infinity` values correctly on all platforms including Android with the `androidDatabaseImplementation: 2` setting enabled.

 <!-- END Deviations -->